Tobacco Road (film): Reception

+It was one of Andrei Tarkovsky's favorite movies.
+Otar Iosseliani considered it a masterpiece.

 Many critics compared the film of Tobacco Road to the stage version, which was still running on Broadway at the time of the film's release.
 Variety wrote, "The slightest attempt to clean up Jeeter and his brood dooms the effort to failure...
 He's better entertainment--and box office--with rough edges."
 Bosley Crowther of The New York Times described the film as a "leisurely picnic with a batch of moldy Georgia crackers."

 Despite the studio's concerns over the censorship, the film was only banned in Australia.
 Although the film received mixed reviews, it became a success at the box office, and it had grossed up to $1.9 million by 1973.